dimpase/M2/Ring-and-RingElement-Refactor-Proposal.md

 - `RingElementImpl<ConcreteRing<RT>>::operator*`
 - `RT::mult`

-In practice, this seems to be about the same number of indirections.

-Because there isn't this ring_elem intermediary, we can probably give RingElement a finalizer, but there is a serious question about cost.
-In particular, how expensive are finializers really?

-Finalizers are really expensive, but the disclaim system is much faster.
+This has the same number of virtual function calls, which are probably the main expensive step.